PAYLHORSE-Software/Jodot/docs/README.md

 So replace `s32` with `u8`.
 Godot seems to be fine with it.

+### gdextension_interface.h / sys_bindings

+Of most apparent relevance here are the interface function pointers listed from line 800 onwards.
+We use `p_get_proc_address()` during module initialization to create native procedures from these pointers, and we're locked and loaded.
+More on module initialization later.

 ### extension_api.json

 A 300k line beast of a file, formatted as follows: